Updated: June 11, 2025

 To avoid scams, ensure you receive a formal contract and have viewed the property before signing any legal documents or paying a month’s rent upfront.
 Having something in writing will protect you in case of any disputes, particularly if there is a language barrier between you and the landlord.

-renting in Portugal In Portugal, rental contracts usually renew automatically unless either the tenant or landlord decides to end it—just make sure to give at least two months’ notice.
+landlord and tenants rental rights When renting in Portugal, rental contracts usually renew automatically unless either the tenant or landlord decides to end it—just make sure to give at least two months’ notice.

 Tenants can often make small changes to the home, like updating fixtures, but it’s always best to double-check the contract or ask the landlord first.
 Subletting isn’t usually allowed unless it’s clearly stated in the agreement.
 At the end of your lease, the landlord can keep part or all of the deposit if there’s any damage.